Pylons-tech/pylons/docs/spec/02_state.md

 # State

-The `pylons` module keeps state of six primary objects:
+The `pylons` module tracks the state of these primary objects:

 - Cookbooks
 - Recipes
-- Executions (pending and completed)
+- Executions, pending and completed
 - Items
 - Trades
 - PylonsAccounts

 ## Cookbooks

+Cookbooks objects are <!-- need general cookbook object description here, what is the file with this code? where does it live in the repo? -->.

 ```go
 type Cookbook struct {